-Have you ever asked – which side is port side on a cruise ship?
+Have you ever asked – which side is the port side on a cruise ship?

-Get on board any cruise ship and you will soon see and hear terms that may sound familiar to you yet foreign.
-Everyone who cruises would benefit from knowing some cruise ship terms that will help you navigate the ship and understand the crew better.
-Having this knowledge can also help you when choosing the best part of the ship for your stateroom.
+Get on board any cruise ship, and you will soon see and hear terms that may sound familiar to you yet foreign.
+All cruisers would benefit from knowing some cruise ship terms that will help you navigate the ship and understand the crew better.
+This knowledge can also help you choose the best part of the ship for your stateroom.

-Regardless of what cruise line you are on there is a new language you need to understand that will help make your trip even more enjoyable.
-It may seem odd to have to relearn the names of directions and the physical parts of the ship but knowing these nautical terms will help to ensure you are always on time for dinner, your amazing excursion and night time entertainment.
+Regardless of what cruise line you are on, there is a new language you need to understand that will help make your trip even more enjoyable.
+It may seem odd to have to relearn the names of directions and the physical parts of the ship, but knowing these cruise ship terms will help to ensure you are always on time for dinner, your fantastic excursion, and nighttime entertainment.
 What if you hear the announcement, “Head to the port side of the ship to see a pod of whales as they make their way by”?
 Do you know where to go?
 Knowing where the “port side” is will help you get there faster so that you don’t miss it.

 Cruise Ship Terms Defined